-Add to this the rise of post-truth, alternative facts and fake news, and the landscape for communicators has become even more challenging.
-People have increasing distrust of big organisations and establishment figures, making it harder than ever to earn their trust and attention.
+Add to this the rise of post-truth, alternative facts, and fake news, and the landscape for communicators has become even more challenging.
+People have an increasing distrust of big organizations and establishment figures, making it harder than ever to earn their trust and attention.

 All of this is making it extra-difficult for marketing content to penetrate now.
 People’s perceptions are stronger than ever and harder to break.